HAS THE UNION REFUSED TO STOP YOUR PAYROLL DEDUCTION?

 Some employers recognize the liability they incur when they ignore workers Constitutional rights.
 The court found “States [i.e., employers] and public-sector unions may no longer extract agency fees from non-consenting employees.”

-Your employer has the right to end your deduction since a union contract does not supersede Constitutional law.
+Your employer has the right to end your deduction since a union contract does not supersede the U.S. Constitution.
 Let your employer know that they do not have the Court-required “clear and affirmative consent” to take your money.
 Some employers have refused to bow to union pressure and ended deductions without waiting for the union’s permission.

 A letter you could use for this purpose is here.